akoulidis/akoulidis.github.io/_pages/_pages/teaching.md

 Development and delivery of lectures and assignments:
 - Renewable energy, Q1: Energy use in buildings, geothermal systems, aquathermal energy, aquifer thermal energy storage (ATES), and energy distribution
 - Heat storage, Q2: Aquifer, pit, and tank thermal energy storage systems
-- Heating and cooling technologies from near-ambient temperature sources, Q3: Aquathermal energy, sensor installation, data acquisition, and data processing.
+- Heating and cooling technologies from near-ambient temperature sources, Q3: Aquathermal energy, sensor installation, data acquisition, and data processing

 **Bachelor’s and Master’s programs in Earth, Climate and Technology:**
 - Well engineering in Subsurface storage, Q2